 The neighborhood has its very own beer

-If you're the kind of drinker who prefers very locally sourced libations, you're in luck: Harlem Brewing Company has produced a Sugar Hill golden ale for several years now.
+If you're the kind of drinker who prefers very locally sourced libations, you're in luck: Harlem Brewing Company has produced a Sugar Hill golden ale for several years now, and in 2016, scored coveted placement for their brews in New York Walmart locations.
 What's more, the company claims it's based on a "closely guarded recipe that originated in Harlem's supper clubs and speakeasies, and has been passed down through the generations."
 Whether or not you fully buy into the back story, hey, it can't hurt to buy local.